BY KEITH M. JUDGE

 The entire pretext for the demonetization of silver was farce from the moment a sly editor for “The Eastern press”(2) included the word, “panic” in a newspaper headline.
 They’re always eager to whet the whistle of Capital and dictate the national narrative.
 Newspaper men in Manhattan were chomping at the bit to drum up anxiety, so they made a public spectacle out of pacifying the populace.
 “The public prints were therefore furnished with opinions that the ‘clouds’ would no doubt soon pass away.”(3) Albert Clark Stevens, former editor of the long-defunct Funk & Wagnalls Standard Dictionary and Bradstreet’s, a journal for “trade, finance and public economy,” who wrote an Encyclopedia of secret societies and was of a “popular” disposition,(4) tells us the public’s preference for gold was purely “psychological.”(5) An avalanche of propaganda “seemed almost to scream with fanatic fear.”(6) The circumstances surrounding the panic were so thoroughly suspect, Stevens was hesitant to refer to the coordinated retraction of liquidity from domestic markets in the last decade of the nineteenth century as a panic.
 He preferred the word, “phenomenon.”

 Capitalist propaganda has been so pervasive for the last 125 years, the histories of The Engineered Starvation of 1893 and The People’s Party are mostly buried.
 Willard Fisher, a “nationally known economist and authority on labor problems” and 1912 “Progressive party nominee for Governor of Connecticut,”(7) expanded on the problem in his literary and economic critique, Coin and His Critics, in which he discusses the work of William Hope Harvey.
 If the world was a more equitable and reasonable place in the nineteenth century, the working class today would’ve been introduced to the likes of Peter Cooper and William Hope Harvey rather than Karl Marx & Company.
-Communism lends itself to centralization, wage labor, and increased inequality and vulnerability.
+Marxism lends itself to centralization, wage labor, and increased inequality and vulnerability.
 Marx focuses on money because he’s too chickenshit, myopic or deceitful to mention the citizen’s right to propose laws and vote on them, and despite his protestations, after the revolution, the proletariat is still slaving away for dirt wages in a giant factory at the convenience of distant managers.
-Communism is a trojan horse for the same romanesque authoritarianism that’s typical of Capitalism.
+Marxism is a trojan horse for the same romanesque authoritarianism that’s typical of Capitalism.

 The history of The Left has been forgotten or supplanted by the work of soboteurs, aimless wanderers and creative nihilists.
 For every gospel penned in The Bible at The Council of Trent, how many were discarded?
 On average, we’re likely better off listening to the forgotten since the course of history is writ large with the cruelty of dishonest men.
-Unlike Communism, The American Left was a real threat to Capitalism.
+Unlike Marxism, The American Left was a real threat to Capitalism.
 Marx wanted to use democracy in order to destroy it and install a bureau of partisans who institute wage-labor by fiat.
 Alternatively, The Left naturally favors self-employment and democracy, the right to vote on and propose laws.

 After nearly a century of rivalry, Russia, China and The United States, these three large, unwieldy “superpowers” resemble one another.
 It’s plain as day, like a fat puckered anus hovering in the heavens, quivering with fear and ready to unleash a virulent shit plume of envy across the Earth, but quaint observation of the patently obvious has been universally reviled by the status quo since Wall Street concluded the nineteenth century by muddying the historical record to cover up the genocide of a nascent, white, protestant middle class by World Capital on American soil.
 Working people weren’t thrown out of gainful employment, house and home between 1873 and 1892 by accident, nor did they starve to death en masse after 1893 as a matter of course.
 To suggest otherwise is a practice in self-deceit.(8) If we had listened to Willard Fisher and his predecessors,(9) we may have evaded the catastrophic dimensions of our postmodern present, but other forces were at play.
 In Coin and his Critics, Fisher impales Capitalist economists on the written record, which he wields like a master spear fisherman, yet his work is buried in the works cited sections of papers by so-called historians who persist in the proliferation of Capitalist lies.